hamonk/hamonk.github.io/_posts/2020-12-05-plant_pathology.md

 - ROC AUC metric on validation set is >0.999 on all folds -> hard to know what is helping before submitting

 # What I tried
-- pseudo labeling technique to augment the dataset (see https://isaac-flath.github.io/blog/deep%20learning/2020/11/26/Pseudo-Labeling.html)
+- pseudo labeling technique to augment the dataset (see [Isaac's blog about pseudo labeling](https://isaac-flath.github.io/blog/deep%20learning/2020/11/26/Pseudo-Labeling.html))
 - use soft labels and try to apply distilation knowledge
 - use gradcam to visualize and interpret results